midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-edan-lepucki.md

 **Kiesling:** And you do this every day?

 **Lepucki:** Yeah, usually I have to spend thirty minutes catching up on the last five days, and it’s horrible.
 But as a consequence I know that I started <cite>California</cite> at Ucross — which is the residency in Wyoming — the first time I went.
-I have a time stamp for <cite>California</cite>, whereas for some reason I have no recollection where I began my new book.
+I have a time stamp for <cite>California</cite>, whereas for some reason I have no recollection of where I began my new book.
 But with <cite>California</cite>, I went to Ucross, where I had planned to work on the revision of my first book, <cite>The Book of Deeds</cite>.

 **Kiesling:** That’s the one that hasn’t sold.